vijayneethipudi/Terraform/ec2/LaunchEC2Instance/readme.md

 It will show you what resources are going to create, type `yes` and hit enter.

-If you want to see what resources are created, type `terraform show`
+If you want to see what resources are created, use `terraform show`